 When workers suffer injuries on the job, the first part of the Workers Compensation policy is designed to cover their medical expenses and lost wages.
 However, there are times when those employees may feel that the compensation they received was not adequate, or may believe that other injuries or illnesses were not properly considered when a judgment on their compensation was determined.
 Additionally, if an employee feels employer negligence played a role in their injury, they may choose to sue for extra compensation related to that.
 While the lawsuits may be legitimate, once a decision is given based on the original claim, employers are then given protection from such additional claims under Workers Compensation by the Employer’s Liability portion of the coverage.

 Third Party Claims

-Additionally, Employer’s Liability insurance will help protect employers against third party claims.
-When an employee sues a third party in relation to workplace injuries, that third party may try to recoup their losses by suing the employee’s business.
-And in states where laws allow an employee’s family to sue the business for loss of consortium, Employer’s Liability insurance will also help to cover the employer's legal expenses.
+Additionally, Employer’s Liability insurance will help protect employers against third-party claims.
+When an employee sues a third-party in relation to workplace injuries, that third-party may try to recoup their losses by suing the employee’s business.
+In states where laws allow an employee’s family to sue the business for loss of consortium, Employer’s Liability insurance will also help to cover the employer's legal expenses.

 Frivolous & False Claims

 An area of particular interest to employers is often protection against frivolous Workers Compensation claims.
 Employer’s Liability insurance is also designed to help reduce the risk of such claims, covering employers’ legal fees should they arise.

 Business owners should understand that false claims do occur, sometimes even from workers who have received compensation for their medical expenses and lost wages.
 Employer’s Liability insurance is important to help ensure that employers are not taken advantage of by employees or other parties that may try to pursue greater compensation than was originally determined to be appropriate.